Skip to main content

 What Are Spyware Apps?

 Spyware is a category of malicious software designed to gather information about a user and transmit it to a third party.
-On mobile devices, spyware can access call logs, SMS, GPS location, browsing history, photos, and even microphone or camera feeds.
+On mobile devices, spyware can access call logs, SMS, GPS location, browsing history, photos, microphone and even physical activity or camera feeds.
 The danger lies in the fact that users typically remain unaware that their data is being monitored or sold.

 Why India Is a Target: